 Innovative material replaces aging wood pilings in pilot program.

-American Construction Company of Tacoma is driving these innovative plastic and fiberglass fender piles into the ship canal, replacing the aging creosote treated wood piles currently there.
+American Construction Company of Tacoma is driving these innovative plastic and fiberglass fender piles into the ship canal, nurse replacing the aging creosote treated wood piles currently there.
 Once driven as much as 20 feet into the ground, the pilings will be connected to the dock.
 These piles will act as a buffer between a ship or barge and the wooden docks, protecting and lengthening the useful life of the dock.

 Since these composite pilings are relatively new technology, the Port of Seattle is leading the way in the Puget Sound to test what could to be a clean, green product that will help protect the Ship Canal and the fish that either live there or pass through en route to their spawning habitat.